AlphaRalph/IoTSensorBase/README.md

 ## Roadmap

 In our project we identified four main topics:

 * reading data from various sensors and write data to database
+- [x] implement template for micro service
+	- [x] write data to MongoDB at localhost
+	- [x] acquire temperature from sensor
+	- [x] acquire CO2 level from sensor
+- [x] autostart micro services at startup
+- []

 * establish a connection to cloud and send data in correct format
+- [x] implement a DeviceGateway to connect to source DB and MQTT-Broker
+- [] handle KEY Files for authentification and authorisation
+	- [x] creation of KEY Files is done manually
+	- [] fully authomated handling of new devices
+- [x] retriev data from the source DB cyclically
+- [x] forward data to configured outbound channel
+- [x] IoT-topic can be configured ( could be a serial number )
+- [x] outbound channes sends all data one by one
+	- [] outbound channel can be configured to send all data in a bulk
+	- [] outbound channel can be configured to compress data
+- [x] multiple channes are configurable
+- [x] inbound data is sent to all outbound channels
+- [x] after exception connections are restored

 * store received data in cloud database
+- [] how to handle message from MQTT broker
+- [] which database should be used
+- [] how to store in Database

 * visualize data
+- [] what tool can be used for visualisation
+- [] what database can be used as source for visualisation
+- [] how to realise dashboards

 ### Data acquisition

 To make the solution expandable microservices are used to acquire data from sensor.
 Every sensor has its own microservice.
-There are two tasks for this micro-services:
+There are two tasks for these micro-services:
 * to acquire data from sensor
 * write data into database

-There are no restrictions about programming language for there services.
+There are no restrictions about programming language for these services.
-@Andrej - please insert some more details.
+@andrejpervan - please insert some more details.

 ### Data transportation

 The transportation of data from source to destination is handled by a C# program called DeviceGateway.
+This DeviceGateway has to coordinate InboundChannels and OutboundChannels defined in a config.xml.
+In case there is no config.xml when DeviceGateway starts the first time, a dummy config.xml will be created.
+This should be a starting point for your own configuration.

+Here we have a schema of Device Gateway:
 ![schema DeviceGateway][dwg-image]

+Devicegateway needs at least one inbound and one outbound channel to run.
+At config.xml this could look like this:
+![example configuration][config-image]

+The first version includes an inbound channel for MONGO-DB, and one outbound channel for AWS-Cloud

+#### read data from MONGO inbound-channel

+Be aware of the following topics:
+* The configuration contains the connection-string to connect to.
+* The connection-string is case sensitiv!
+* This database must contain a Collection 'Values'! ( case sensitiv again ) In the first version, this collectionname is hard coded.
+*

 ### Data storage in cloud

-Data received by MQTT have to be stored at database.
+Various measurement data received via MQTT must be stored in a database.
-@Thomas Please insert the result of your research here.
+@BergmairThomas Please insert the result of your research here.

 ### Data processing

 Measurment data has to be visualized.
-@Hatidza Please insert the result of your research here.
+@Hatidza0612 Please insert the result of your research here.

 <p align="right">(<a href="#top">back to top</a>)</p>